 Mary-Alice Ozechoski’s interest in higher education began after she graduated from Clarion University and took a position in their admissions office.
 Immediately seeing the positive effects a college education can have on an entire family, she knew that she wanted her career to continue within higher education and to help students bring their education to the next level.
+Her expertise is in issues regarding access to higher education and in student retention.

-Ozechoski brings over 18 years of experience working in higher education, most recently serving as the Dean of Students at Wesley College in Dover, Delaware.
+Ozechoski brings nearly 30 years of experience working in higher education, most recently serving as the Dean of Students at Wesley College in Dover, Delaware.
 Prior to joining Wesley, she was the Assistant Dean of Student Development and Involvement at West Chester University and served Post University in Waterbury, Connecticut in the roles of Associate Vice President of Student Life, Assistant Dean of Students, and Director of Student Activities.
 Ozechoski also worked for Kent State University's Salem Regional Campus as a Coordinator of Student Activities and an Admissions Counselor and at Gannon University in Erie, PA as a Counselor.

 Ozechoski holds a Master of Arts in Counseling/Student Personnel Services from Edinboro University of Pennsylvania and a Bachelor of Science degree in Communications from Clarion University of Pennsylvania.